Breast Augmentation Recovery

-Recovering from the breast augmentation procedure is not going to be the same for everyone.
-The post-operative routine and instructions will differ from surgeon to surgeon.
-Your level of discomfort and pain is dependent on the exact procedure that is performed.
+Recovering from breast augmentation surgery is not the same for all of our Westchester, Long Island, and NYC patients.
+Your level of discomfort and pain will depend on how the procedure is performed and individual factors.
 There is slightly more discomfort for patients having breast augmentation with implants placed under the muscle.

-The typical recovery for patients having breast augmentation by Dr. Newman is:
+The typical recovery for Dr. Newman’s breast augmentation patients progresses like this:

-- The surgical bra is used to hold bandages in place without tape.
-The bra should be kept on at all times until your first post-operative visit.
+- Day of surgery: You will be sent home in a surgical bra that is used to hold bandages in place without tape.
+The bra should be kept on at all times until your first postoperative visit.
 Try to sleep in a sitting position.
 This will reduce swelling.

-- Post-op day 2-3 (First Post-operative Visit) – During this first visit, your dressings will be removed.
-At this point in most cases of breast augmentation, Dr. Newman will suggest that you either switch to a loose-fitting sports-bra or wear no bra at all.
+- Post-op day 2 to 3 (first postoperative visit): During this first visit, your dressings will be removed.
+At this point in most cases of breast augmentation, Dr. Newman will suggest that you either switch to a loose-fitting sports bra or wear no bra at all.

-- Post-op day 9-10 (Second Post-operative Visit) – All sutures are removed.
-By this visit, most swelling is already resolved except for some residual swelling or bruising near your cleavage and sides.
+- Post-op day 9 to 10 (second postoperative visit): All sutures are removed.
+By this visit, most swelling is already resolved.
+You may have some residual swelling or bruising near your cleavage and sides.